Report: Security Platform Leaking Hotel Security Logs, Including Marriott Properties

 After identification, we reach out to the database’s owner to report the leak.
 Whenever possible, we also alert those directly affected.
 This is our version of putting good karma out on the web - to build a safer and more protected internet.

 Advice From The Experts

 Could this data leak have been prevented?
-Absolutely!
-Companies can avoid such a situation by taking essential security measures immediately, including:
+Without a doubt!
+Companies can steer clear of such a situation by promptly implementing essential security measures, which include:

 - First and foremost, secure your servers.

 - Never leave a system that doesn't require authentication open to the internet.

 For more in-depth information on how to protect your business, check out how to secure your website and online database from hackers.

 You May Be Interested in Our Past Reports:

 vpnMentor is the world’s largest VPN review website.
 Our research lab is a pro bono service that strives to help the online community defend itself against cyber threats while educating organizations on protecting their users’ data.